majr/GAEmes/README.md

 2. [Download](https://cloud.google.com/appengine/downloads?hl=en#Google_App_Engine_SDK_for_Python) the Python SDK
 3. [Create](https://cloud.google.com/appengine/docs/python/gettingstartedpython27/uploading) a Google Cloud application and deploy GAEmes.

-Note: After the first deployment you may see an initial lag while Google App Engine creates the required datastore indexes.
-This shouldn't take any longer the 5 minutes.

 ## Usage

 There are two main components to GAEmes.